AdobeDocs/commerce-admin.en/help/content-design/editor-insert-image.md

       >[!NOTE]
       >
-      >This requires an [Adobe Stock integration](adobe-stock.md) configured for your Admin.
+      >This method requires an [Adobe Stock integration](adobe-stock.md) configured for your Admin.

       - Click **[!UICONTROL Search Adobe Stock]** and search for an image.